-l Lower CI limit u Upper CI limit
+1 lower CI limit u upper CI limit

-1. Introduction
+1 Introduction

 A stochastic approach to evacuation simulation [1, 2] is employed in many models [3-8] to reflect uncertainty in human behaviour [9].
 If an (experimental or simulated) evacuation trial is repeated using the same population and the same initial conditions, it is possible that the evacuation will progress differently and may result in differences in total evacuation time (TET) or other statistics of interest.
-In addition to that uncertainty there is also uncertainty related to the initial conditions) and their attributes (e.g. walking speeds and response times) may also cause differences between trials.
+In addition to that uncertainty there is also uncertainty related to the initial conditions where the distribution of agents (e.g. number of agents and starting locations) and their attributes (e.g. walking speeds and response times) may also cause differences between trials.
 These uncertainties can be simulated by randomly sampling suitable distribution functions for those attributes.
 A simple random approach is adopted in Monte Carlo egress simulation although other possible sampling methods could be utilised [10].